-With companies all over the world being plunged into the world of remote work, there’s no better time to brush up your knowledge of how to manage a remote team.
+With companies all over the world being plunged into the world of remote work, there’s no better time to brush up on your knowledge of how to manage a remote team.

-Managing a remote team is hard.
+Managing remote teams is hard.

 You have less face-to-face time, less overview of how projects are progressing, and need to trust your team to get the job done.